k-samuel/faceted-search/README.md

 file_put_contents('./first-index.json', json_encode($indexData));
 ```

-Using index in your controller
+Using index in your application

 ```php
 <?php